-When Nick Greenall was made redundant from his job with Cumbria’s career service, Inspira, he knew he wanted carry on helping young people.
+When Nick Greenall was made redundant from his job with Cumbria’s career service, Inspira, he knew he wanted to carry on helping young people.

 Within a matter of months, he was doing exactly that having set up a community interest company, Creative Communities UK, with assistance from the New Enterprise Allowance scheme.